ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Handles, described in {{epochfreshness}}, can be tampered with, replayed, dropped, delayed, and reordered by an attacker.

+An attacker could be either external or belong to the distribution group, for example, if one of the Attester entities have been compromised.

 An attacker who is able to tamper with handles can potentially lock all the participants in a certain epoch of choice for ever, effectively freezing time.
 This is problematic since it destroys the ability to ascertain freshness of